-These procedures should be read in conjunction with 'Keeping Children Safe in Education, Part One: Information for all School and College Staff' 2020, plus Annex A.
+These procedures should be read in conjunction with 'Keeping Children Safe in Education, Part One: Information for all School and College Staff' 2021, plus Annex A.

-There are 3 main elements to these procedures:
+There are 3 main elements to these procedures :

-- 1. PREVENTION (positive and safe school environment, careful and vigilant teaching, accessible pastoral care, support to pupils, good adult role models). - 2.
+- 1. PREVENTION (positive and safe school environment, careful and vigilant teaching, which includes opportunities to teach safeguarding including online safety, accessible pastoral care, support to pupils, good adult role models). - 2.
 PROTECTION (agreed procedures are followed, staff are trained and supported to respond appropriately and sensitively to safeguarding concerns). - 3.
 SUPPORT (to pupils, who may have been at risk of significant harm and the way staff respond to their concerns and any work that may be required and to those in need of early help services).

-1. What is Child Protection?
+1.0 What is Child Protection?